cbum-2023/CityCare/README.md

-🏙️ CivicPulse – Crowdsourced Local Issue Tracker CivicPulse is a full-stack web application that empowers local citizens to report and track civic issues in their neighborhoods, such as potholes, streetlight outages, and sanitation problems.
+🏙️ CityCare – Crowdsourced Local Issue Tracker CityCare is a full-stack web application that empowers local citizens to report and track civic issues in their neighborhoods, such as potholes, streetlight outages, and sanitation problems.
 It also provides admins with a region-specific dashboard to view and address reports within their assigned areas.

 🔧 Tech Stack
 Frontend: React.js, Tailwind CSS, Lucide Icons